gyohza/reports/README.md

 **<span id="NOTE_1_2_roles">[1]</span>** *`roles` are completely abstract - meaning they do not exist anywhere as true entities.
 If a role exists in both `queries/some_report.json` and `clients/0123456789ABCDEF.json`, it means any one client providing the `0123456789ABCDEF` key will be able to successfully access report `some_report`.*

 #### <span id="TOC_1_2_1">FILE: `clients/SOME_API_KEY_123456.json`</span>
 In addition to `roles`, one may set IPs (`hosts`) allowed to use a specific API_KEY.
-Keep in mind that if a client must access reports from a *remote* network, you will have to whitelist their **public** IP.

-If the `"hosts"` attribute is missing, then every IP will be allowed to use this API key, in which case you should keep it as secret as possible.
+Keep in mind that if a client must access reports from a *remote* network, you would have to whitelist their **public** IP. **Understand the implications before doing so**.
+Consider leaving it without a `hosts` list - if it is missing, then every IP will be allowed to use this API key.

-A hypothetical `SOME_API_KEY_123456.json` could be as follows:
+A hypothetical `SOME_API_KEY_123456.json` could look like this:
 ```json
 {